 Let’s enter the world of premium travel insurance and see if AXA is really worth your money.

 AXA SmartTraveller comes in two tiers: Essential (cheaper and more basic) and Comprehensive (more expensive).
 Here’s a brief look at the difference in price and coverage.

 |Price for 1 week (Asia)||$57||$73|

 |Promotion||30% off single-trip plans, or 50% off single-trip plans for a minimum of 2 adults|

 AXA travel insurance promotion

 The regular AXA Smart Traveller travel insurance prices are soooo expensive!
-However, with the current National Day promotion (53% off single trip plans), it is reasonable.
-1 week coverage in Asia will cost just $25.38 instead of the usual $54.
+Even with the current promotion (30% off single trip plans and 50% off single trip plans for two or more), it is still on the expensive side.
+1 week coverage in Asia will cost $28.50 if you’re travelling with at least one other person.

 Here’s a link to the AXA Smart Traveller promotions page.
 Do note that this promotion is for online purchases only.

 In general, the AXA Smart Traveller plans have great coverage.